Social Security Disability

 SOCIAL SECURITY LAWYER

 Phyllis Rubenstein has helped people obtain social security disability (SSDI) and supplemental security income (SSI) since 1990.
 She has represented over one thousand clients from initial application through federal district court appeal.
-She has been successful in almost 80% of her cases.
+She has been successful in about 80% of her cases.

 Ms. Rubenstein will assist you in obtaining benefits by making sure that all your medical records have been submitted to the Social Security Administration, helping you complete forms required by the Social Security Administration, encouraging you to seek all available treatment, obtaining detailed evaluation forms from your doctors and other providers, submitting a written legal brief requesting a favorable decision, and if necessary, preparing you for a hearing.
-If you do not receive a favorable decision initially, on reconsideration or before an administrative law judge, she will also represent you before the Appeals Council and U.S. District Court, if necessary.
+If you do not receive a favorable decision initially, on reconsideration or before an administrative law judge, she will represent you before the Appeals Council and U.S. District Court, if appropriate.

 Ms. Rubenstein is a member of the National Organization of Social Security Claims Representatives and regularly attends conferences and reads about updates in social security law to continuously refine and develop her skills in representing social security claimants.